Peeragogy/Peeragogy.github.io/collab-ex.md

 participants’ definition of what they want to find out and how.
-Any participants wondering how to define a meaningful and useful line of inquiry are encouraged to review the scenario for the CE, any associated materials, posts from other participants, and think about what they would like to learn more about or dig deeper into.
+Any participants wondering how to define a meaningful and useful line of inquiry are encouraged to review the scenario for the CE, any associated materials, posts from other participants, and to think about what they would like to learn more about or dig deeper into.
 Everyone is left, in the end, to judge for themselves whether what interests them is meaningful and useful.
+[PARAGRAPH]
 During the live sessions, participants can expect to do a lot of listening, starting off in the first session with autobiographical stories that make it easier to trust and take risks with whoever has joined that CE, and a lot of writing to gather their